Wall of Champions

 A separate wall of World Series action photos features the photography of Enid News & Eagle photographers Billy Hefton and Bonnie Vculek.

-The Wall of Champions was envisioned and created by Hoberecht, who also is official scorekeeper for the NJCAA World Series.
+The Wall of Champions was envisioned and created by Hoberecht, who also is the official scorekeeper for the NJCAA World Series.
 Design and display were done by Kevin Friesen of Friesen Design, with cooperation from the News & Eagle/Eagle Marketing and NJCAA schools.
 Support was provided by Bill Mayberry, director of David Allen Memorial Ballpark.

 The Wall of Champions is located in all-weather, enclosed rooms just above the ballpark concourse on the third base side.
 Admission is free to anyone already inside the ballpark.
 The displays will be open and available to fans whenever the ballpark is open.

-Why do a Wall of Champions?
 “To enhance the ballpark experience for fans,” Hoberecht explained.
 It’s a tribute to the caliber of baseball played by NJCAA teams, and the permanent displays let players and fans relive the excitement of past World Series championships.